MuratTuz/Jquery/README.md

 # Jquery
 Jquery HTML Applications
-License is free on charge
+--License is free of charge--